linkarzu/linkarzu.github.io/_posts/news/2026-06-26-streaming-info.md

 ### 1. Random gathering with discord members from time to time

 This is a way of giving something back to the people that support me monetarily to keep the channel going.
-You can participate in `furryconf` and share your setup, workflow, projects, YouTube channel, or whatever else you want to share.
+You can participate in `Open Terminal` and share your setup, workflow, projects, YouTube channel, or whatever else you want to share.

 [Past episodes can be found here](https://www.youtube.com/playlist?list=PLZWMav2s1MZSKO3uLD5-gB5tK_8lH_rAz){:target="\_blank"}

 There's only 1 rule.
-If you don't share your camera, a furry represents you.
+If you don't share your camera, a handsome linkarzu represents you.

 The idea is to monetize my channel and make it a real source of income.
 So far it's just an expensive hobby and something I do for fun.

-How often do the furryconf episodes happen?
+How often do the Open Terminal episodes happen?
 There's no guaranteed time, it could be once a month, once every couple of months.
 Every now and then.

 If you want to have a recurring livestream see below: